mblackgeo/flask-cognito-lib/docs/index.md

 @cognito_refresh_callback
 def refresh():
     # A route to handle the token refresh with Cognito.
-    # The decorator will exchange the refresh token, previously stored in the session,
-    # for the new access and refresh tokens.
+    # The decorator will exchange the refresh token for new access and refresh tokens.
     # The new validated access token will be stored in an HTTP only secure cookie.
     # The refresh token will be symmetrically encrypted(by default)
     # and stored in an HTTP only secure cookie.